 It was a long-shot for me.
-An essay competition on the theme of Concrete for The Shanghai Literary Review.
+An essay competition on the theme of Concrete.
 I started writing and ended up with Memory Palace, a work of creative non-fiction about the way memory feeds into my fiction.
-It had little to do with concrete but lucky for me, the editors liked my essay anyway.
+It had little to do with concrete but lucky for me, the editors at The Shanghai Literary Review liked it.
 Published in Issue No. 2, December 2017.

 I have struggled my entire life with labels.
 I don’t want to count toward any diversity quota.
 Don’t look at my gender, ethnicity or immigrant status.
 Don’t treat me differently because I’m one of them.